USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 <https://github.com/USEPA/CMAQ>

 Users who wish to implement a new feature, and have that feature merged into the CMAQ repository should follow the instructions on code requirements and repository layout as an CMAQ developer would.
 Forks should be made of this release repository.
+Developers will use GitHub commands to add, commit, and push code to their forked repository.
+Once their forked version of the repository code has undergone checks for code consistency, benchmark testing, and model output validation, and documentation including release notes, they may submit a pull request to the CMAQ-Release maintainer.
 New features will have to undergo a code review before any merge onto the release repository.
 Instructions on using it to add a feature are in this (insert link) section.

 ## External CMAS Public CMAQ-Release Repository